 Homemade Sweet and Sour Sauce is better than any sauce you can buy from the store with its balanced sweet and sour flavor.
 It’s a favorite dipping sauce for your homemade cream cheese wontons or a marinade for your chicken.
-The options are endless when it comes to all the flavor this sauce can bring to your recipes.
-For another flavorful sauce, be sure to check out my Homemade Buffalo Sauce.
+The options are endless when it comes to all the flavors this sauce can bring to your recipes.
+For another flavorful sauce, be sure to check out my homemade Sweet Chili Sauce, too!

 Sweet and Sour Sauce